BrandonEMiller/DriveTime/README.md

 Utilized in this application is the Google Maps API.
 Information about the Google Maps API can be found at https://developers.google.com/maps/documentation/javascript/tutorial.

+Also used is pickadate.js a great tool for users to input dates and times.
+Find more at http://amsul.ca/pickadate.js/